Ponca City Regional Airport: History

-The January 1938 directory says Ponca City's airport was sod, a half-mile square; in November 1938, a 3600 ft concrete runway opened.
+The January 1938 directory says Ponca City's airport was sod, a half-mile square.
+A 1937 aerial photo reveals that there were two sod runways within this square, arranged in an "X" configuration.
+In November 1938, a 3600 ft concrete runway opened.
 The United States Army Air Forces took over the facility in the summer of 1941 and used it as part of the British Flying Training School Program.
 This training was part of the Lend-Lease act where Royal Air Force flying cadets received a 20-week basic flying course taught by civil contractors.
 The Darr School of Aeronautics provided flight training.

 Ponca City was designated No6 British Flying Training School.
 PT17a Boeing Stearmans were the primary basic trainer, with the North American AT6A "Harvard" the Advanced Trainer used at the airfield between 1941 and 1944.
 An intermediate trainer, the Vultee BT13A, was also employed between 1941 and 1943 before being phased out.
 On average RAF cadet pilots completed 70 hours primary flying hours followed by 130 hours advanced training on the Harvard.
 Most courses lasted six months, and consisted of 80 RAF cadet pilots and 20 USAAF cadet pilots.

 In November 1942, Royal Air Force training ended at Miami and the airfield became a primary (stage 1) pilot training airfield assigned to AAF Flying Training Command, Gulf Coast Training Center (later Central Flying Training Command).
 The civil instructors were retained under USAAF control by the 323d Flying Training Detachment.

 Pilot training at the airfield apparently ended on May 30, 1944, with the reduced demand for new pilots.
 The airfield was returned to the local government at the end of the war.